 Modern Slavery and Human Trafficking Policy Statement

-To comply with Section 54 of the Modern Slavery Act 2015, this statement has been produced for the financial year 2018-2019.
-Acheson Construction Ltd understand the requirement to publish an annual modern slavery and human trafficking policy statement no later than September each year.
+To comply with Section 54 of the Modern Slavery Act 2015, this statement has been produced for the financial year 2022-2023.
+Acheson Construction Limited understand the requirement to publish an annual modern slavery and human trafficking policy statement no later than September each year.

 Acheson confirm that there are no modern slavery or human trafficking activities taking place in our own business or our supply chain.
 We are committed to ensuring this remains the case long into the future and have effective systems, controls and procedures in place.